phalcon/documentation/docs/application-micro.md

 );
 ```

-The code above executes before every route is executed.
-Returning `false` cancels the route execution.
+The code above executes before every route and returning `false` cancels the route execution.

-**after**
+`after` Event

-This event can be used to manipulate data or perform actions that are needed after the handler has finished executing.
+This event can be used to manipulate data or perform actions needed after the handler has finished executing.

 ```php
 <?php